 The Bottom Line

-While NR holds potential as a healthy aging supplement for dogs, it is not a guaranteed solution, and more research is needed to fully understand its effects in canines.
-The current body of evidence, however, points to its promise in supporting muscle function, cognitive health, and overall vitality as part of a broader approach to senior dog care.
+The current body of evidence points to Nicotinamide Riboside's promise in supporting muscle function, cognitive health, and overall vitality as part of a broader approach to senior dog care.
+This is why we chose it for LongTails NAD+ Precursor Health Supplement for Dogs.

-This article is for informational purposes only and should not be taken as veterinary advice.
-Please consult with your veterinarian to determine what is best for your pet's specific health needs.
+This article is for informational purposes only.
+Please consult with your veterinarian for specific guidance regarding your dog’s health.

 References